mco-gh/mco.dev/content/post/media/boyscouts.md

 coverImage = "/img/boyscouts.jpg"
 +++

-Some people wonder why victims of abuse so often don't report the crime until years later.
-This documentary vividly illustrates why, even when a victim has the strength to report their experience, the result is often to shame and blame the accuser.
+Some people wonder why victims of abuse often don't report the crime until years later, if ever.
+This documentary vividly illustrates one reason why.
+Even when someone has the strength to report their abuse, the result is often to shame and blame the accuser.

 <!--more-->

-It takes incredible courage for a victim to report their persecution, but especially so for a child to speak up against an adult.
-Watch this captivating and beautifully made short film to see how a young man tried to do the right thing, to protect other children from abuse by a serial predator, and was further victimized by an organization that placed their public relations image ahead of the safety of the children entrusted to their care.
+It takes incredible courage for a victim to report their abuser, especially so for a child to speak out against an adult.
+Watch this captivating short film to see how a brave young man tried stop a serial predator, and to protect other children from similar abuse, only to be further victimized by an organization that placed their public relations image ahead of the safety of the children entrusted to their care.

 <br>